SIakovlev/CarND_Term2_P2/README.md

 1. Clone this repo.
 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
-   * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
 4. Run it: `./UnscentedKF `

 # Results